 Can't find what you need?
 Search here.

 Latest BBC Four news

-18 year-old dancer Harry Barnes, from the Wirral, has won the Hip Hop Category Final of the first ever BBC Young Dancer.
-He will join 5 other dancers who will perform on stage at Sadler’s Wells in the Grand Final on Saturday 9th May, broadcast on BBC Two.
+Eighteen-year-old dancer Archie Sullivan, from London, has won the Ballet Final of the first-ever BBC Young Dancer contest, and will join five other finalists to perform on stage at Sadler’s Wells in the Grand Final on Saturday 9 May, broadcast on BBC Two.